dkarunakaran/mlops-light-workflow/README.md

 all: install lint test
 ```

-Then we can execute each of the commands in Github actions yaml file as follows
+Then we can add each of the commands in Github actions yaml file as follows

 ```
 - name: Install dependencies